6 Introduction to the Command Line

 Environment variables in bash are typically named in all capital letters.
 It is a good idea to avoid using only capital letters for your variable names, so you avoid accidentally overwriting any environment variables.

-But as mentioned, you can store in a variable anything you want, so let’s see a few examples:
+But as mentioned, we can store in a variable anything we want, so let’s see a few examples:

 GreekFood=4 #Here, 'GreekFood' is a number.